xeneta/ratestask/README.md

 * Keep your solution in a Version Control System of your choice. *Provide the solution as a public repository that can be easily cloned by our development team.*

-* The specifications and requirements can change over time, and this needs to be taken into account when designing the solution.
-Examples: there could be more source code files added; line 2 of any given file might change in the future, and so forth.

 * To allow this to sanely run on any machine, it should be possible to provide target or configuration overrides.

 * List and describe the tool(s) used, and why they were chosen for the task.